 The College will remain ever mindful of the Reporting Individual’s well-being, and will take ongoing steps to protect them from retaliation or harm and work with the student to create a safety plan.
 Retaliation against the Reporting Individual, whether by students or College employees, will not be tolerated.
 The College will also:

-- Assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance both on and off campus (see portion of policy identifying these);
+- Assist the Reporting Individual in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance both on and off campus (see portion of policy identifying these);

 - Provide other security and support, which could include issuing a no contact order, helping arrange a change of living or working arrangements or course schedules (including for the alleged perpetrator pending the outcome of an investigation) or adjustments for assignments or tests; and

-- Inform the victim of the right to report a crime to campus or local law enforcement – and provide the victim with assistance if the victim wishes to do so.
+- Inform the Reporting Individual of the right to report a crime to campus or local

 The College may not require a Reporting Individual to participate in any investigation